fozcodes/linkshare/README.md

 Currently there is only a client built for the [*events* API](https://developers.rakutenmarketing.com/subscribe/apis/info?name=Events&version=1.0&provider=LinkShare).
 Open to pull requests if anyone wants to tackle the Advanced Reports, Coupon, Product Search, etc. endpoints.

+**VERY IMPORTANT TO SET 'grant_type' => 'password' IN YOUR CONFIG - Otherwise the OAuth Plugin will set it as 'client_credentials' and Linkshare won't know what that means.**

 ## Usage
 ```
 <?php